Longwave-Technologies/Website/README.md

 # Website

-Creating a complete secured business website with Docker, Golang, React, Bootstrap, PostgreSQL, and a contact form with CI/CD on GitHub is a complex task, and providing a full code example in a single response may not be feasible.
-However, I can give you a high-level overview of the components and steps involved, and you can find relevant code examples and tutorials on GitHub and various programming forums.
-Here's a simplified outline of the architecture and steps:
+Creating a complete secured business website with Docker, Golang, React, Bootstrap, PostgreSQL, and a contact form with CI/CD on GitHub.Here's an outline of the architecture and steps:

 **1. Set Up the Development Environment:**